Decagon vs Ada (2026)

 by Ada

-Enterprise AI customer service platform that resolves support conversations autonomously across chat, email, voice, and messaging.
-Custom pricing; targets companies with 300K+ annual conversations.
+Enterprise AI customer experience platform (Ada ACX) resolving support conversations autonomously across chat, email, voice, SMS, and WhatsApp.
+300K+ annual conversations minimum.
+Custom enterprise pricing.

 Best for